Christopher M. Wood

 During law school, Mr. Wood served as a law clerk with the U.S. Securities and Exchange Commission’s Summer Honors Program, Enforcement Division.
 He also served as a judicial extern in the San Francisco Superior Court.

-Mr. Wood was selected by Northern California Super Lawyers Magazine as a Rising Star in the area of securities litigation for the years 2011-2014.
-Super Lawyers Rising Stars recognize the top up-and-coming attorneys in the state who are 40 years old or younger, or who have been practicing for 10 years or less.
+For the years 2011-2013, Mr. Wood was selected by Northern California’s Super Lawyers Magazine as a Rising Star in the area of securities litigation.
+In 2015, Mr. Wood was selected by Mid-South Super Lawyers Magazine as a Rising Star in the area of securities litigation.
+Super Lawyers Rising Stars recognizes top up-and-coming attorneys who are 40 years old or younger, or who have been practicing for 10 years or less.

-Mr. Wood provides pro bono legal services through the San Francisco Bar Association’s Volunteer Legal Services Program and the Ninth Circuit’s Pro Bono Program.
-Mr. Wood is admitted to the California Bar and is licensed to practice in all California state courts as well as the U.S. District Courts for the Northern District and Central District of California and the U.S. Court of Appeals for the Ninth Circuit.
+Mr. Wood has provided pro bono legal services through the San Francisco Bar Association’s Volunteer Legal Services Program, the Ninth Circuit’s Pro Bono Program, Volunteer Lawyers & Professionals for the Arts, and Tennessee Justice for Our Neighbors.
+Mr. Wood is admitted to the California Bar and the Tennessee Bar and is licensed to practice in all California and Tennessee state courts as well as the U.S. District Courts for the Northern and Central Districts of California, the U.S. District Courts for the Middle and Western Districts of Tennessee, and the U.S. Court of Appeals for the Ninth Circuit.

 Honors & Awards